 Who Can Earn Revenue Share?

-Revenue Share is paid to any real estate agent or broker that has an active real estate license held by eXp Realty.
-It doesn’t matter if you have only been licensed for 1 month or 20 years.
+Revenue Share is paid to any real estate agent or broker with an active real estate license held by eXp Realty.
+It doesn’t matter if you have only been licensed for one month or 20 years.
 You can begin earning Revenue Share immediately.

-In most real estate brokerage models, a share of the earnings are only given to the broker-owner, franchise or regional manager, or paid recruiters and team leaders.
+In most real estate brokerage models, a share of the earnings is only given to the broker-owner, franchise or regional manager, or paid recruiters and team leaders.

-This means that not only can you earn Revenue Share as an agent with eXp, but you can also earn Revenue Share from agents in all the above-mentioned areas.
+This means you can earn Revenue Share as an agent with eXp and Revenue Share from agents in all the above-mentioned areas.

 Also, there is no production requirement to earn Revenue Share.
 You can sell as many or as few homes a year as you would like.

 Perhaps you are trying to compare the Revenue Share model to other income-earning opportunities within real estate.
-There are a few other models that get commonly compared to eXp’s.
+A few other models are commonly compared to eXp Realty’s.

 Keller Williams Profit Share